Homer Harbor Critical Float System Replacement Project

 • Electrify floats

-• Meet ADA accessibility, fire suppression, water, and electrical service code compliance. requirements, and bring fire suppression, water up to code.
+• Meet ADA accessibility, water, and electrical service code compliance.

 Rusted piling and collar ring attached to float system.